MDmubarak786/Fingertip/README.md

 🟢 This is useful for large number of apps using in one mobile.

-🟢 This app helpfull to open the another app from this app .
+🟢 This app helpful to open the another app from this app .

 🟢 Using this app we don't want to remember the where are the apps.